Using ManifoldJS to create extension AppX packages

-ManifoldJS is an open source Node.js tool that allows you to quickly and painlessly create a package that you can then use for submission to the Windows Store.
+ManifoldJS is an open source Node.js tool that allows you to quickly and painlessly create a package that you can then use for submission to the Microsoft Store.

 If you use native messaging in your extension, you should skip this and go to Native messaging in Microsoft Edge for packaging instruction.